 Apply for grant funding to co-ordinate school-led equality and diversity projects in your region.

-The application round for 2018 to 2020 funding for a lead school in the East Midlands and the Humber region has now closed.
+The application round for 2018 to 2020 funding for a regional hub lead school in the East Midlands and the Humber region closed on 11 June.

 If you wish to be informed of any future application rounds, please contact College.DIVERSITY@education.gov.uk.